Jerryli617/documentation/walletDevDocs/ontology_wallet_dev_ts_sdk_en.md

 |   gasLimit | Gas limit.|
 |   payer | Payer's address to pay for the transaction gas.|

-## 3.4 Sign and Send transaction
+## 3.4 Sign and send transaction

-We use private key to sign transaction.
+We use private key to sign transactions.

 We can use RESTful API, RPC API, or WebSocket API to send a transaction.
 Here we use RESTful API as an example.